dinez-production/kit_dinez/BARCODE_GUIDE.md

-# Barcode Scanner Guide for DINEZ
+# Barcode Scanner Guide for KIT Canteen

 ## How the Barcode System Works